-Alicia Fischer is excited to begin her first year as Principal at Chaska Middle School West.
-For twenty-three years she has dedicated her professional life to working with students, families, and staff to create positive outcomes for young people.
+Dr. Alicia Fischer is excited to begin her second year as Principal at Chaska Middle School West.
+For 24 years, she has dedicated her professional life to working with students, families, and staff to create positive outcomes for young people.
 Principal Fischer has served in several educational roles: high school teacher, student counsel advisor, softball coach, instructional coach, assistant principal, and lead principal for four years in St. Cloud Area Schools.

 Principal Fischer is a self-directed and passionate school leader who inspires faculty and staff to create safe, caring, and academically rigorous environments that prepare students for success.
 She believes in setting high expectations and providing the necessary academic, social-emotional, and family supports to ensure that every student is engaged, educated, and included.